2017, Vol. 4 Issue 2, Part B

 Pages: 105-113 | 655 Views 26 Downloads

 How to cite this article:

-Sonika Kushwaha, Devendra Kumar, Akhilesh Kumar, Sachin K Maheshwari and Abhishek Kumar.
+Sonika Kushwaha, Devendra Kumar, Akhilesh Kumar, Sachin K Maheshwari, Abhishek Kumar.
 Status and occurrence of gulls in Jhansi, Uttar Pradesh.
-International Journal of Fauna and Biological Studies.
-2017; 4(2): 105-113.
+Int J Fauna Biol Stud 2017;4(2):105-113.